Excluded from school

-Don't tell other girls and Leaders about the girl's exclusion without their, or their parent’s, consent.
+Don't tell other girls and leaders about the girl's exclusion without their, or their parent’s, consent.

 Your role as a trusted adult

 A young member who has been excluded may wish to talk to you as an adult that they trust and have regular contact with.
-They may also choose to speak with any Young Leaders in your unit, so make sure that you are available to support Young Leaders too.
+They may also choose to speak with any young leaders in your unit, so make sure that you are available to support young leaders too.

 This is an important responsibility, so if a girl turns to you for advice or support, make time to listen.
-If you are in the middle of a group activity, tell her that you will carry on your conversation after the activity has ended.
+If you're in the middle of a group activity, tell her that you will carry on your conversation after the activity has ended.
 Make sure that you follow through with this and are consistent.
 Be honest and do your best to answer any questions that a girl might have - as long as it's appropriate for you to do so.

 See our full guidance on safeguarding members.